chlange/jeopardy/README.md

 Description
 -----------

-* Implementation of well known Jeopardy! quiz show in C++ with Qt
+* Implementation of well known Jeopardy! quiz show in C++ with Qt.

 Features
 --------